Robo-Chef/Modular-Pi-Server/RASPBERRY_PI_SERVER_SETUP.md

     ./scripts/setup.sh              # Run the initial system setup
     ```

-    - **⚠️ IMPORTANT: Docker Group Change Requires Re-login! ⚠️**
+    - **⚠️ IMPORTANT: Docker Group Change Requires Re-login! ⚠️** If `setup.sh`
-      If `setup.sh` installs Docker, it adds your user to the `docker` group. **This change only takes effect after a new SSH login session.** If prompted by the script to log out and back in:
+      installs Docker, it adds your user to the `docker` group. **This change
+      only takes effect after a new SSH login session.** If prompted by the
+      script to log out and back in:
       1. Type `exit` to close your current SSH session.
       2. Reconnect: `ssh your_username@192.168.1.XXX`
-      3. After logging back in, navigate back to your project: `cd ~/pihole-server`
+      3. After logging back in, navigate back to your project:
-          Then proceed to the next step.
+          `cd ~/pihole-server` Then proceed to the next step.

 5.  **Deploy services:**

     ```bash
-    ./scripts/quick-deploy.sh
+    ./scripts/deploy.sh
     ```

+    **Note**: Use `./scripts/deploy.sh` for the complete one-command deployment
+    that includes monitoring if enabled.

 ---

 ## ⚙️ **Router-Resilient Service Startup Configuration**

 This is crucial for handling daily router reboots.
-We will configure the `systemd` service for your Docker Compose setup to wait for the network to be fully online before starting services.
+We will configure the
+`systemd` service for your Docker Compose setup to wait for the network to be
+fully online before starting services.

-1.  **Edit the `systemd` service file:** (Assuming the service created by `setup.sh` is `pihole-server.service`)
+1.  **Edit the `systemd` service file:** (Assuming the service created by
+    `setup.sh` is `pihole-server.service`)

     ```bash
     sudo nano /etc/systemd/system/pihole-server.service
     ```

-    _Ensure the `[Unit]` section contains these lines (add if missing or modify if different):_
+    _Ensure the `[Unit]` section contains these lines (add if missing or modify
+    if different):_

     ```ini
     [Unit]